IR35 and the Off-Payroll Working Rules

-Legislation was therefore introduced, around 20 years ago, so that the directors of (personal service) limited companies had to decide if the work that they performed for their customers was essentially that of an employee and employer relationship or on a self-employed basis.
+Legislation was therefore introduced, around 20 years ago when Gordon Brown was the Chancellor, so that the directors of (personal service) limited companies had to decide if the work that they performed for their customers was essentially that of an employee and employer relationship or on a self-employed basis.

 If an employee- employer relationship existed then the directors of the company are required to put the money received from their customer through their own company payroll.
 The result was that both the director and the personal service company paid exactly the same amount of employment related income tax and National Insurance as if the payment had been paid directly by the company’s customer to the director-shareholder i.e. ignoring the personal service company.
 These rules are informally known as IR35.

 IR35 firmly put the responsibility for determining employment status, dealing with the ‘paperwork’ and payroll compliance matters in the hands of the directors of the personal service company.

 Before looking at IR35 and the new Off-Payroll Working Rules it would be useful to understand a little more about how employees and the self-employed are taxed.

 The UK tax system favours self employment over employment when calculating the amount of tax and National Insurance due on an amount of earned income.
 If a worker is given the choice between working as an employee and being self-employed, with all other things being equal, they would favour self-employment as it would result in a lower tax bill and therefore greater net pay.

 Employees and employers pay Class 1 National Insurance.
 This means that employees pay 12% of their earnings over £732per month, up to a limit of £50,000, and employers pay 13.8% of earnings, with no limit.
 This results in a combined National Insurance cost of 25.8%.